I need human help to enter verification code (office hours only)

 continues through both teaching and personal practice.'

-The classes offer a nonjudgmental and enjoyable environment, understanding that progress takes time and consistent practice.
+The classes offer a nonjudgmental and enjoyable environment,

 INTERESTED?
 Contact Ray Wolfson & Irene Sherman